-The good news is that you’re unlikely to go too outside what you are comfortable with unless you are being coerced there by outside influences.
+The good news is that you’re unlikely to go too outside what you are comfortable with unless you are being coerced thereby outside influences.

 Edit, Edit, Edit

-Once you’ve determined your goals and style labels it’s time to edit your closet by getting rid of items that don’t support where you’re trying to go and start determining what you need to purchase to build you desired look.
+Once you’ve determined your goals and style labels it’s time to edit your closet by getting rid of items that don’t support where you’re trying to go and start determining what you need to purchase to build your desired look.
 Let go, or put away sentimental items that may be cluttering your closet and give away items anything you’ve hardly worn.